 We are proud to offer low-cost spay and neuter through our year-roundMyrna Mitchell Spay/Neuter Program.

-Special Spay / Neuter Pricing if owner is on disability AND makes less than $1000/month: Male Dog Neuter Package $35 - includes spay/neuter surgery, rabies vaccination, DAPP booster, Frontline & pain meds Female Dog Spay Package $35 - includes spay/neuter surgery, rabies vaccination, DAPP booster, Frontline & pain meds Pit Bull/Pit Bull mix Surgery Package $25 - includes spay/neuter surgery, rabies vaccination, DAPP booster, Frontline & pain meds Cat Surgery Package $20 - includes spay/neuter surgery, rabies vaccination, FvRCP booster, Revolution & pain meds Note: Spay/neuter is $30 extra if animal is obese, in heat, or pregnant.
+Special Spay / Neuter Pricing if owner is on disability AND makes less than $1000/month: Male Dog Neuter Package $35 - includes spay/neuter surgery, rabies vaccination, DAPP booster, flea treatment & pain meds Female Dog Spay Package $35 - includes spay/neuter surgery, rabies vaccination, DAPP booster, flea treatment & pain meds Pit Bull/Pit Bull mix Surgery Package $25 - includes spay/neuter surgery, rabies vaccination, DAPP booster, flea treatment & pain meds Cat Surgery Package $20 - includes spay/neuter surgery, rabies vaccination, FvRCP booster, flea treatment & pain meds Note: Spay/neuter is $30 extra if animal is obese, in heat, or pregnant.
 Payments must be made in advance at the Franklin County Humane Society and you will receive a voucher allowing you to call and make your appointment.

 Why is it important to spay or neuter my animal?
 Spaying or neutering has health benefits for your animal, like reducing the risk of certain cancers.
 Spayed or neutered animals are also much less likely to have behaviors like roaming or “marking” territory.